kat2709/rsschool-cv/cv.md

 ## About me

 I am a beginner frontend developer.
 I started to learn programming one year ago.
 I have basic knowledge of HTML, CSS, JavaScript.
 I have an account on codewars and solve problems in my free time.
-I can look at my projects on my GitHub.
 I like learning programming and I am very motivated by interesting tasks and I am looking for a chance to develop my skills.
+Look at my projects on my GitHub.

 ## Skills